 Cozumel snorkeling is some of the best in Mexico.

 It’s the perfect place to experience marine life of all sizes and colors.

-The best time to visit would be from March to June when the weather conditions are best.
+The best time to visit is from March to June when the weather conditions are at their peak.

 What to Expect When Snorkeling in Cozumel